Paved

 Northaven Trail

 Review: Built along an easement for power lines, Northaven Trail is a linear concrete path that makes good use of the byway, as it cuts across North Dallas.
 The trail crosses many major roads (Hillcrest, Preston, Inwood, Midway, Marsh, Webbchapel), and there are traffic lights for most of the intersections so you can cross safely.
-Not the most beautiful or challenging trail in the area, but it’s well used by locals, and provides easy access to the outdoors.
-Future plans are to link the trail to the White Rock Trail, as well as the Campion trail in Irving, so good things to come!
+Since 2023, with the addition of a new bridge over Central Expressway, users of the trail can now connect to the White Rock Creek Trail, and all its other connections!

 Distance: Currently 8.4 miles.
 It runs from around Central Expressway (75) to the East, over the tollway and close to Harry Hines to the West.
 Lies between Forest Lane and Royal Lane.